Parineeta (2005 film): Awards

-DVD
+Home media

 The first version of the DVD version of Parineeta was released by UTV Motion Pictures on 30 October 2006.
 It has subtitle options in English, Arabic, Spanish, German, Italian, Malay, and French.
 An additional disc includes interviews with the actors and a behind the scenes look at the making of the film.
 It is available in 16:9 Anamorphic widescreen, Dolby Digital 5.1 Surround, progressive 24 FPS, widescreen and NTSC format.
-The film is also available on Netflix.

 Soundtrack

-The soundtrack to Parineeta was released by Tips Music in April 2005.
+The soundtrack to Parineeta was released by Tips Music in 10 April 2005.
 It received positive reviews, with a reviewer stating, "praising the soundtrack of Parineeta leaves you at a loss for superlatives.
 In each song, the trend was great singing, great composition, and great lyrics".
 It was later re-released by Zee Music Company in 2018.
 Shantanu Moitra composed the music and Lyrics were penned by Swanand Kirkire.